Find A Suboxone Doctor Near You

 Get Help Today

-If you are looking to find a Suboxone doctor near me, understanding how Suboxone works is crucial.
+If you’re wondering, “How do I find a Suboxone doctor near me?” it’s important to understand how Suboxone works.
 Buprenorphine, a key component, binds to opioid receptors in the brain, preventing a euphoric high if a person uses other opioids while on the medication.
 Naloxone in Suboxone stops people from injecting the drug.
 Naloxone is an opioid blocker that prevents opioids from reaching the brain’s receptors.
 It can also remove opioids from the receptors, making it a cure for an overdose.
 If injected, naloxone stops buprenorphine from working.
 When swallowed, naloxone doesn’t affect buprenorphine, so the medication works as prescribed.
 Hence, Suboxone usually comes as a sublingual film that dissolves on the tongue, like a breath strip.

 People commonly use buprenorphine for weeks or months, tapering down slowly.
 This limits withdrawal symptoms, both physical and psychological.
 It helps people focus on their program and therapy to address the root causes of addiction.
 It’s easier to deal with past trauma and co-occurring psychological issues without constant painful withdrawal.
 At least half of those with substance use disorders have a co-occurring mental health condition.